Salma-Muhammad-Elnady/House-prices/README.md

 # **House Prices Regression Project**
 The goal of this project is to predict house prices using various machine learning algorithms.
-By analyzing different features of houses, we aim to build a predictive model that accurately estimates house prices based on historical data.
+By analyzing different features of houses, we aim to build a predictive model that estimates house prices based on historical data.
  # **Project Aims**
  ### 1. Data import:
 * Download the house price dataset from Kaggle.